Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

 \subsection{Existence of Atomic NE flow?}

 We first show that pure Nash equilibrium does not exist in the case of atomic, decomposable and affine delay functions with unweighted demand requirement.
-In figure \ref{fig:non-existence-atomic-decomposable}, there are two users with $r_1 = r_2 = 1$(say, unweighted) and the users have the same set of strategies (paths) from source $s$ to destination $t$.
-The delay function associated with an edge is shown in figure \ref{fig:non-existence-atomic-decomposable}.
+In \Cref{fig:non-existence-atomic-decomposable}, there are two users with $r_1 = r_2 = 1$(also termed unweighted) and the users have the same set of strategies (paths) from source $s$ to destination $t$.
+The delay function associated with an edge is shown in \Cref{fig:non-existence-atomic-decomposable}.
 Let us define four paths $P_1 = \{(s,t)\}, P_2 = \{(s,u), (u,t)\}, P_3 = \{(s,u), (u,v), (v,t)\}$ and $P_4 = \{(s,v), (v,t)\}$.
 Since the coefficient of the delay for user 2 is very large for the edges in $P_1$ and $P_3$, user 2 will not utilize these paths.
-Thus, there are totally eight pairs of paths each of which are chosen by user 1 and user 2, respectively as shown in Table \ref{table:k-atomic-no-pne}.
+Thus, there are a total of eight pairs of paths each of which are chosen by user 1 and user 2, respectively as shown in \Cref{table:k-atomic-no-pne}.

 The strategies of the two users will be represented by the pair of strategies $(P,P')$ where $P$ and $P'$ belong to the set of 4 paths $\{ P_1, P_2, P_3, P_4)$.
 There exists a sequence of strategy pairs that cycle \{$(P_3,P_2), (P_3,P_4), (P_1,P_4), (P_1,P_2)$\}.
 Further, other strategies are not stable.
 Strategy pairs $(P_4,P_2)$ and $(P_2,P_2)$ will shift to the strategy pair $(P_3,P_2)$ because $P_3$ is more beneficial to user 1.
 And lastly, strategy pairs $(P_2,P_4)$ and $(P_4,P_4)$ are unstable since the strategy pair $(P_3,P_4)$ is preferred by user 1.
-This example shows that there may be no pure Nash equilibrium in $2$-commodity atomic networks where each edge is associated with affine, decomposable delay functions and each user have one unit of demand requirement (a case usually referred to as unweighted).
-Note that this is somewhat surprising since it well known that any unweighted congestion game with homogenous delays has at least one pure Nash equilibrium \cite{R1973, MS1996}.
+This example shows that there may be no pure Nash equilibrium in $2$-commodity atomic networks where each edge is associated with an affine, decomposable delay function and each user has a requirement of one unit of demand (a case usually referred to as unweighted).